User guide

 Keyboard interactions

-MIDI channels are playable by clicking on the channel play button Play button or by pressing the corresponding keyboard/MIDI button if bound:
+MIDI channels can be played by clicking the channel play button Play button or by pressing the corresponding keyboard or MIDI button, if one is bound:

 eventresult